 0

-It has now been twenty years since that point (as of 2011), and I was sitting in my living room in Denver, Colorado, with the original NES Action Set I purchased from Craigslist for $60.
-My daughter Sarah had been begging me for months to try retro games and insisted I was missing a crucial part of my life as a gamer.
-She had come over a few times with her SNES, introduced me to Super Metroid, and kept stating that I needed to go back further in order to truly understand gaming history.
-So, here I was, a 43-year-old construction foreman, holding a big, clunky gray controller for the first time, and ready to boot-up Super Mario Bros.
+Twenty years had passed since that point, and I was now a 43-year-old construction foreman sitting in my living room in Denver, Colorado, with my original NES Action Set that I had bought from Craigslist for $60.
+My daughter Sarah had been pestering me for months to play retro games, and said that I was missing a critical piece of my life as a gamer.
+She had visited me a couple of times with her SNES and had shown me Super Metroid; therefore, she told me that I needed to go back further in order to fully understand gaming history.
+Thus, I sat in my living room, holding a large, clumsy, grey controller for the first time, and ready to fire up Super Mario Bros.

-The controller also took some getting used to.
-Having spent a year playing SNES games with their curved controller and 4 face buttons, returning to the NES rectangle felt like changing from a modern power drill to a manual screwdriver.
-Not bad, necessarily, but… different.
-Less advanced.
-However, after an hour with Mario, I began to realize how the simplicity of the NES allowed the games to use ingenuity to develop unique control systems.
-Only 2 buttons and a d-pad.
-That’s it.
+The controller was a bit of an adjustment as well.
+After spending a year playing SNES games with their curved controllers and four directional buttons, returning to the NES rectangular controller felt like switching from a modern cordless power drill to a manual screwdriver.
+While neither is bad per se, both are certainly less advanced than the other.
+However, after an hour of playing Mario, I realised how the simplicity of the NES enabled the developers to create inventive ways to use the limited number of inputs available.
+Two buttons and a D-pad is all that was available.
+That is it.
 Use it.

-What really impressed me about Super Mario Bros., was how it showed me how to play without ever having to say a word.
-As a construction worker, I train guys all the time, and I believe the best way to train anyone is to show them, let them try, and then guide them when they make mistakes.
-The first level of Mario is like watching a master carpenter teach an apprentice.
-Here’s a Goomba, try to jump on him.
-Here’s a pipe, see if you can go down it.
-Here’s a question block, hit it and see what happens.
-By the end of World 1-1, you have all the knowledge you’ll ever need to be Mario, and Nintendo never stops the action to tell you how to play.
+I was very impressed with Super Mario Bros. in terms of how it demonstrated to me how to play without saying a single word.
+As a construction worker, I teach guys how to do jobs all the time, and I firmly believe that the best way to teach anyone is to show them, allow them to try, and then correct them when they fail.
+The first level of Mario is similar to watching a master carpenter teach an apprentice.
+Here is a Goomba, try to jump on it.
+Here is a pipe, see if you can go down it.
+Here is a question block, hit it and see what happens.
+By the end of World 1-1, you have all of the information that you will ever need to be Mario, and Nintendo never stops the action to explain how to play.

-I quickly burned through the rest of the pack-in games.
-Duck Hunt was enjoyable for about twenty minutes, however, that darn dog’s laughter sent a primal response in me – probably the same response millions of kids experienced back in the day.
-However, I needed more games, and that’s when the expenses quickly added up.
-Apparently, collecting NES games as an adult in 2011 was not like walking into Toys”R”Us in 1987.
-That copy of The Legend of Zelda I wanted?
+I quickly ran through the rest of the pack-in games.
+Duck Hunt was fun for about twenty minutes, and while I did enjoy it, I never liked the annoying laugh of that duck.
+I imagine that I was not the only kid in America that hated the laugh of that duck.
+In addition, I needed more games, and that is when the costs quickly added up.
+Apparently, collecting NES games as an adult in 2011 was not like buying video games at Toys”R”Us in 1987.
+That copy of The Legend of Zelda that I wanted?
 Forty dollars on eBay for a loose cartridge.
-A little gold thing cost more than I paid for the whole system.
+The little gold thing cost more than I paid for the entire system.

 However, Zelda was well worth it.
-I had never played anything like it – this huge world that simply dropped you into the middle with almost no direction except “it’s dangerous to go alone, take this”.
-I am a person who reads instructions manuals front-to-back before attempting to assemble anything, and here was a game telling me to figure it out on my own.
-Therefore, I did what any sensible adult would do – I bought a composition book and began making maps.
+I had never played anything like it – this massive world that just drops you in the middle with almost no direction except “it is dangerous to go alone, take this”.
+I am a person that reads instruction manuals cover-to-cover before I try to build anything, and here was a game that tells you to figure it out yourself.
+Therefore, I did what any rational adult would do – I pulled out a composition notebook and started making maps.

-At first, I thought it was silly to sit at my kitchen table and draw crude drawings of screens and mark where I’d found heart containers.
-But you know what?
+At first, I thought it was silly to sit at my kitchen table and start drawing crude sketches of screens and marking where I had found heart pieces.
+However, you know what?
 It worked.
-And more importantly, it was rewarding in a way that modern games with their waypoints and objective markers cannot possibly replicate.
-When I finally discovered my way through that lost woods maze, it was not due to the fact that the game held my hand – it was because I had earned it through trial-and-error and meticulous note-taking.
+And more importantly, it was fun in a way that no modern game with their waypoints and objective markers can possibly replicate.
+When I finally figured out my way through the lost woods maze, it was not because the game helped me – it was because I had earned it through trial-and-error and thorough note-taking.

-As I continued to play NES games, I noticed that the technical restrictions of the NES became clearer.
-Sound chip that could barely produce three distinct notes at once, graphics that were essentially animated tiles, color palette that looked like someone had spilled a particular set of crayons.
-But you know what is interesting?
-Those restrictions made the games that exceeded them feel like small miracles.
-When I first heard the music in Mega Man 2 – these complex, driving melodies coming from hardware that should barely be capable of producing “Mary Had a Little Lamb”, I had to pause my game and just listen.
+As I continued to play NES games, I began to realise that the technological limitations of the NES were becoming more apparent.
+The sound chip that could barely produce three different tones at the same time, the graphics that were essentially animated tiles, and the colour palette that looked like someone poured a specific variety of crayons onto the screen.
+However, what I found to be fascinating was that those limitations created a sense of wonder with regard to the games that did exceed those limitations.
+When I first heard the music in Mega Man 2 – these complex, fast-paced melodies coming from hardware that could hardly produce “Mary Had a Little Lamb”, I had to stop my game and just listen.

 I bought Mega Man 2 at a local game store for thirty-five dollars, and I think I was crazy until I played it.
-The precision necessary, the manner in which each robot master had a specific strategy, the weapons you acquired to access certain areas and bosses – it was as if a mechanical engineer had created a mechanical puzzle that was entertaining.
-I likely died at least 200 times learning the patterns, but I was never frustrated because each death taught me something new.
+The level of precision required, the method in which each Robot Master had a specific strategy, the weapons that you acquire to access certain areas and bosses – it was as if a mechanical engineer had built a mechanical puzzle that was fun.
+I probably died at least 200 times learning the enemy patterns, but I was never frustrated because each death taught me something new.

-As for the infamous cartridge blowing ritual that everyone talks about?
-Yes, I quickly learned that one.
-My sixty-dollar NES came with a defective connector that was on its last leg, and often, games would freeze or display the dreaded gray screen of death.
-Obviously, previous owner was a blower, as you could see the corrosion on the pins when I eventually opened it up to properly clean it.
+As for the infamous cartridge-blowing ritual that everyone talks about?
+Yes, I quickly learned that ritual.
+My sixty-dollar NES was defective in that the connectors were on their last legs, and many times the games would freeze or display the dreaded grey screen of death.
+Clearly, the previous owner was a blower, as you could clearly see the corrosion on the pins when I eventually opened it up to thoroughly clean it.

-However, prior to cleaning it properly, I went through the exact same superstitious routine that every other NES owner went through: blow, reinsert, jiggle, and pray to whatever deity governs 8-bit electronics.
+However, before I cleaned it properly, I went through the same superstition ritual that every other NES owner went through: blow, reinsert, wiggle, and pray to whatever deity governs 8-bit electronics.

-One of the most striking aspects of experiencing these games as an adult was the extent to which I appreciated the design philosophy behind the games.
-These were not games produced by large development teams with unlimited budgets – they were created by small groups of individuals working under extremely tight constraints.
-Each sprite, each sound effect, each level had to justify its existence, as space was limited and every byte mattered.
-It is similar to how the best construction projects occur when you have a tight budget and a demanding client – the limitations force you to be resourceful and creative.
+One of the most significant differences between playing these games as an adult versus as a child was the degree to which I appreciated the underlying design philosophy of the games.
+These were not games developed by large teams of people with unlimited resources – they were developed by small groups of people working under extreme financial constraints.
+Each sprite, each sound effect, each level had to justify itself because there was no extra room to spare.
+It is much like how the best construction projects occur when you have a limited budget and a demanding client – the constraints enable you to be resourceful and innovative.

-I started exploring other NES games after mastering the fundamentals.
-I purchased Startropics based upon a suggestion from an online forum and had absolutely no idea what I was getting into.
-The game came with a letter that you were supposed to wet and then pull apart to reveal a hidden code.
-Of course, purchasing it twenty-five years later, I did not receive the original packaging.
-I spent nearly an hour scouring online forums before I located someone who had posted the answer to the puzzle.
-This type of outside-of-the-game puzzle would never pass muster in modern gaming, but apparently, it was par-for-the-course for Nintendo in 1990.
+After I mastered the basics of NES games, I started looking at other NES games.
+I bought Startropics on the advice of an online forum member and had no idea what I was getting myself into.
+The game came with a letter that you were supposed to wet and then tear off to expose a hidden code.
+As I purchased it 25 years after it was released, I did not have the original packaging.
+I spent nearly an hour scouring online forums before I found someone who had posted the solution to the puzzle.
+Outside-of-the-game puzzles like this would never meet the approval of modern gamers, but apparently, it was business-as-usual for Nintendo in 1990.

-My daughter Sarah was excited that I had taken to the NES, although she consistently encouraged me to try games that were simply too difficult for a middle-aged beginner.
-“You should try Battletoads”, she grinned as if she suggested I attempt to juggle chainsaws.
-I managed to complete the first level of Battletoads after taking three attempts.
-That speeder bike portion of the level?
+My daughter Sarah was pleased that I had taken to the NES, although she continuously encouraged me to play games that were far beyond my abilities as a middle-aged beginner.
+“You should play Battletoads,” she said with such glee that I thought she suggested I try juggling chainsaws.
+I successfully completed the first level of Battletoads after failing three times.
+That speeder bike section of the level?
 Forget it.
-Some challenges are intended for those who have spent their lives training their reflexes since they were 8 years old.
+Some obstacles are designed specifically for players who have trained their reflexes since they were eight years old.

-However, I was able to find my niche with games that were at my skill level and offered problem-solving opportunities.
-The Legend of Zelda led to Zelda II, which was entirely different but equally engaging once I was willing to accept that it was basically a side-scrolling RPG.
-Metroid provided that same sense of exploration that the first Zelda provided, along with a science-fiction theme reminiscent of the Alien movies I enjoyed during the 80s.
+However, I was able to find my niche with games that were at my skill level and had problem-solving elements.
+The Legend of Zelda led to Zelda II, which was completely different from the first Zelda, but just as engaging once I accepted that it was essentially a side-scrolling RPG.
+Metroid provided me with that same sense of exploration that the first Zelda provided, along with a science fiction theme that reminded me of the Alien movies that I loved in the 80s.

-In retrospect, twelve years after purchasing that initial NES, I understand why my daughter was so adamant that I experience these games.
+Twelve years after I bought that initial NES, I have a better understanding of why my daughter was so insistent that I play these games.
 It was not nostalgia – I had none.
-It was the pure game design, free from modern conventions and gimmicks.
-These games were designed to entertain using nothing but pixels, simplistic sounds, and clever programming.
-There was no voice acting, no impressive graphics, and no online multiplayer to detract from the poor foundation of the core gameplay.
-Only you, the controller, and the creator of the game’s vision for interactive entertainment.
+It was the pure game design, unencumbered by modern conventions and gimmicks.
+These games were designed to entertain using nothing but pixels, primitive sounds, and creative coding.
+There was no voice acting, no fancy graphics, and no online multiplayer to distract from the weak foundation of the base gameplay.
+Only you, your controller, and the designer of the game’s vision of interactive entertainment.

-The NES did not provide my childhood with the same identity that it did for millions of other children.
-However, discovering it as an adult gave me something different – an understanding of how a lot of creativity can flourish in a vacuum of limitations, how a simple tool can create a complex experience, and how some types of enjoyment are ageless and will remain enjoyable regardless of when you initially enjoy them.
+The NES did not give me the same sense of identity as it did for countless other children growing up.
+However, finding it as an adult gave me a different perspective – an appreciation for how creativity can thrive in a vacuum of limitations, how a basic tool can create a sophisticated experience, and how some forms of enjoyment are timeless and will remain enjoyable regardless of when you first enjoy them.

 Like it?
 Share with your friends!